'Cautious hugging' and pints: UK PM Johnson to ease England's lockdown | Health

 'Cautious hugging' and pints: UK PM Johnson to ease England's lockdown

 British Prime Minister Boris Johnson will set out on Monday the next phase of lockdown easing in England, giving the green light to "cautious hugging" and allowing pubs to serve customers pints inside after months of strict measures.
-Aided by one of the fastest vaccine rollouts in the world, Britain's daily case and death numbers have dropped sharply - reporting just two fatalities on Sunday - enabling it to emerge from a lockdown imposed in January to tackle a second wave.

-The government set out plans on Friday to slowly reopen international travel and Johnson is expected on Monday to confirm that the next set of easing will come into force on May 17, with pubs, restaurants and cinemas opening indoors.
-People should also be able to meet in groups of up to 30 outdoors, while six people or two households can meet indoors.
-The government is also expected to say whether the rules around social distancing with friends and family can ease, prompting headlines about "cautious hugging".
+The country is in the process of gradually lifting its latest lockdown over a period of months, in line with a four-step plan unveiled in February, after a rapid vaccine rollout helped drive down COVID-19 cases and deaths.

+Under Step 3, from May 17 people will be allowed to meet up indoors for the first time in months, in groups of up to six people or two full households together.
+Pubs, cafes, and restaurants will be able to host customers indoors, also for the first time in months, and subject to certain rules.
+Other indoor entertainment like cinemas and sports venues will also be able to resume activity.

+Johnson's Downing Street office said the latest data on COVID-19 vaccinations, on infections, hospitalizations, and deaths, and on the risk posed by new variants, had been taken into account in deciding to move forward with Step 3.
+"The data reflects what we already knew - we are not going to let this virus beat us," Johnson said, according to the statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)